sherwin-dc/ES-synth-cw/README.md

 2. #### Chorus

-The chorus sound profile gives the piano a *richer* sound.
-Chorus still uses sawtooth waveforms to produce different frequencies, however a note no longer consists of a sawtooth waveform with a single frequency.
-Instead, when a note is played
+The chorus sound profile gives the piano a "richer" sound.
+Chorus still uses sawtooth waveforms to produce different frequencies, however a note no longer consists of a single sawtooth waveform.
+Instead, each note consists of three sawtooth waveforms of slightly different frequencies.
+This produces a very pleasent sound profile and makes the piano sound like a choir.

-This sound profile still uses sawtooth waveforms to play a frequency, but whenever a note is played .
-When this sound profile is used

-4. #### Laser
+3. #### Laser

+The *Laser* sound profile is similar to the chorus sound profile, but now every note consists of 5 sawtooth waveforms of slightly different frequencies.
+The sound profile has been given the name "Laser" as pressing a note produces a sound similar to what laser blasters traditionally produce in movies.

-5. #### Sine
+4. #### Sine

+In the *Sine* sound profile the sawtooth waveforms have been replace by sine waves.
+Different frequency sine waves are produces by looping through an array, which holds one period of a sine wave, at different frequencies.

 ### Reverb